 You can follow the progress on the Messaging Campaigns Dashboard, which will tell you if your phone numbers are pending or active.
 Our team will also reach out to you when you’re all set.

 If you have questions about the 10DLC registration process, check out our guide to navigating the Campaign Registry and our TCR FAQ.
 If any issues persist or you need help with any step of the process, don’t hesitate to submit a ticket to our support team by clicking the ?
-Help button on the top of your dashboard, or bring your questions to our community Slack!
+Help button on the top of your dashboard, or bring your questions to our community Discord!
 Get started for free today with our platform free trial.